acadet/medoc/README.md

 ## Configuration file

-Medoc lets user using a configuration file to define all his/her aliases: `~/.medoc.yml`.
+Medoc lets you use a configuration file to define all your aliases: `~/.medoc.yml`.

 When you are using Medoc for the first time, run `medoc --init` to automatically generate this file.

-Config file is a simple YAML file.
+Config file is written in YAML.
 Here is a sample:

 ```yaml
 my-first-alias: path/to/my/fabulous/directory